waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Discovery Log
 - Turn 5791: Encountered wild Krabby at (6, 25).
 - Turn 5860: Caught Krabby (Ravioli) at (6, 25).
 Mission complete!
 Switching to teaching Surf.

+# Goal: Get SecretPotion from Cianwood
+- Current Location: Olivine City.
+- Task: Surf south across Route 40 and Route 41 to reach Cianwood City.
+- Preparation: Teach Surf to Ravioli (Krabby).
+Heal at Pokémon Center.
+- Route: Route 40 is south of Olivine.
+Route 41 follows.
+Cianwood is the destination.
+- Objective in Cianwood: Find the Pharmacy and get the medicine.
+- Return: Bring medicine back to Jasmine at the top of Olivine Lighthouse.